clamesys/Hacking-Into-Python-Compilers./README.md

 # Hacking-Into-Python-Compilers.
-Just run this code to Run any remote command into the cpmpiler machine.
+Just run this code to Run any remote command into the compiler machine.

 Install the requirements.txt using ``pip install -r requirements.txt``